 News

-and typical rabbit shape distinguish this snowshoe hare, the only "rabbit" throughout much of the Adirondack Park.
-From mid-December until late April, the soft dense fur is mainly white with only the ...
+The large hind feet, long ears, short tail, and typical rabbit shape distinguish this snowshoe hare, the only "rabbit" throughout much of the Adirondack Park.
+From mid-December until late April, the ...

-An international scientific team led by UM Associate Professor Jeffrey Good and graduate student Matthew Jones set out to discover how snowshoe hares ... retain brown fur year-round.
+An international scientific team led by UM Associate Professor Jeffrey Good and graduate student Matthew Jones set out to discover how snowshoe hares have evolved to ...

 Some results have been hidden because they may be inaccessible to you